RevenueCat/docs/docs/dashboard-and-metrics/charts/active-trials-chart.md

 To understand how that snapshot is generated for each period, check out the [Active Trials Movement](/dashboard-and-metrics/charts/active-trials-movement-chart) chart.

+## Sample query from Scheduled Data Exports
+With our [Scheduled Data Exports](/integrations/scheduled-data-exports), you can get daily exports of your transactions from RevenueCat to reproduce and customize measures like this one that are provided by RevenueCat.

+<RCCodeBlock tabs={[
+{ type: 'pgsql', content: activeTrialsContent, name: 'Active Trials' }
+]} />

 ## FAQs

 | Question                                                                  | Answer                                                                                                                                                                                                                                            |